cpouthier/ubuntu-k3s-minio-K10/README.md

 This scripts has been tested on a Ubuntu 22.04, it may also apply for other operating system releases.

-Also ensure curl and wget are already installed.
+Also ensure curl, wget and kubectl are already installed.

 ZFS needs to get some unformatted disk space to create the proper storage pool for Kasten.